manymoments/manymoments.github.io/start-here.markdown

 The multi-leader generalization of reliable broadcast is called [Reliable Gather](https://decentralizedthoughts.github.io/2021-03-26-living-with-asynchrony-the-gather-protocol/).

-Our series on the marvels of Asynchronous Agreement: we (1) [define the problem](https://decentralizedthoughts.github.io/2022-03-30-asynchronous-agreement-part-one-defining-the-problem/); (2) present [Ben-Or's protocol](https://decentralizedthoughts.github.io/2022-03-30-asynchronous-agreement-part-two-ben-ors-protocol/); (3) provide a [modern version](https://decentralizedthoughts.github.io/2022-03-30-asynchronous-agreement-part-three-a-modern-version-of-ben-ors-protocol/).
+Our series on the marvels of Asynchronous Agreement: we (1) [define the problem](https://decentralizedthoughts.github.io/2022-03-30-asynchronous-agreement-part-one-defining-the-problem/); (2) present [Ben-Or's protocol](https://decentralizedthoughts.github.io/2022-03-30-asynchronous-agreement-part-two-ben-ors-protocol/); (3) provide a [modern version](https://decentralizedthoughts.github.io/2022-03-30-asynchronous-agreement-part-three-a-modern-version-of-ben-ors-protocol/); (4) Introduce [Crusader Agreement and Binding Crusader Agreement](https://decentralizedthoughts.github.io/2022-04-05-aa-part-four-CA-and-BCA/); and (5) use it to efficiently solve [Binary Byzantine Agreement from a strong common coin](https://decentralizedthoughts.github.io/2022-04-05-aa-part-five-ABBA/).